 Dr Pete Gladwell BSc, PhD, MCSP, SRP

 Pete’s clinical roles have included Pain Management Programmes, a Secondary Prevention Low Back Pain Programme, pain management/rehabilitation work with individuals, and assessment, individual and group treatment in the Bristol Chronic Fatigue Syndrome/ME Service.
 Pete had a role in a research programme investigating group CBT for people with Chronic Fatigue Syndrome/ME, and was involved clinically with the Back to Work research project.
 He has a longstanding and ongoing involvement with the Physiotherapy Pain Association, a Clinical Interest Group of the Chartered Society of Physiotherapy.
 He has collaborated extensively with the national ME/CFS charity Action for ME, and has co-authored a report on the Action for ME 2010 rehabilitation survey which was published in the peer-reviewed journal Disability and Rehabilitation in 2013.
 He completed a PhD in 2013, investigating the use of TENS devices by people with chronic musculoskeletal pain.
-This work has been published in the peer reviewed journal, Physical Therapy, a further paper published in Physiotherapy and he has co-authored a chapter based on this research for the International Society for the Study of the Lumbar Spine.
+This work has been published in two papers in the peer reviewed journal, Physical Therapy, a further paper published in Physiotherapy and he has co-authored a chapter based on this research for the International Society for the Study of the Lumbar Spine.
 He has provided postgraduate education for physiotherapists since 2001, teaching biopsychosocial assessment and the Cognitive Behavioural Approach to managing pain.

 Emma Bartlett, BSc, MSc, MCSP, SRP